CP1404/Practicals/prac_07/README.md

 You may not receive your code review request in time to submit each week, so we ask for the code review you did from the previous week.

-This week, please submit two PR URLs:
+Please submit two PR URLs:

 - Your own feedback branch PR with a mention of a reviewer **for this prac**.
 - The PR that you reviewed **for the last prac**.